 Sante Herbal Hair Color (US) / Sante Herbal Hair Colour (UK)

 Powders and creams.
 The powders contain henna, indigo, curcuma, beet, ratania and other extracts, with wheat protein and alginates.
 The creams additionally contain water, alcohol, glycerin and a few other ingredients — including essential oils.

 Henna, indigo, amla, arnica, acai, Brazil nut and other ingredients originating from Brazil and India.

 2. Semi permanent / semi natural dyes

 An ‘intermediate’ option.
-Despite brand names or product descriptions which often suggest the opposite, these kits typically use artificial colors — perhaps with some natural ingredients.
-They are usually a little more effective than 100% natural options — especially in darkening or highlighting dark hair, and covering greys — but the synthetic dyes in them can trigger allergies in a few women.
+Despite brand names or product descriptions which often suggest the opposite, these kits typically use artificial coloring agents — with perhaps a few natural ingredients.
+They are usually a bit more effective than 100% natural options — especially in darkening or highlighting dark hair, and covering greys — but the synthetic dyes in them can trigger allergies in a few women.

 The following are free from PPD, peroxide and ammonia, but contain some petrochemical derivatives / artificial preservatives.

 Solely synthetic colorants.
 Also contain a silicone and artificial fragrance.